THE MUD HOME

 My plaster mix is finer than a cob mix would be.

-Done the course?
-Now want a go at cobbing?
+Want a go at cobbing?

 Five Ways to Practice Cob